Find Upcoming Worship Here - Find Past Worship here

 Worship at UUCLV is a time during the week when we all--children, teenagers, and adults--gather under one 'tent.'
 To worship is to give worth to something; we hold that our shared time together is worthy.
 We gather and practice being in covenanted religious community.
 Worship is about making a connection between the world outside and the spirit within.
 It is song and prayer, silence and recitation, giving and receiving.
 Worship is a time and place to set down our burdens, rejoice, reflect, and recharge before going out and living into our shared Unitarian Universalist faith.

-Regular worship services are held each Sunday at 10:30 AM.
+Regular worship services are held each Sunday at 10:30 AM (currently on Zoom).